PronitNag/Javascript_notes/0_Feb2025/setTimeout.md

 Q. Does setTimeout takes a callback function?
 A  yes

-###what is a callback function?
+### what is a callback function?

-A A callback function is a function that is passed as an argument to another function and is executed later
+A callback function is a function that is passed as an argument to another function and is executed later

-setTimeout(hello, 1000);
+`setTimeout(hello, 1000);`